PizzaWhisperer/HLLVuln/README.md

 All attacks discussed in our paper are implemented and tested in this repository.

-The `paper/` folder contains our paper's source files and other documents.

-The `script/` folder contains our attacks' code and related experiments.

 ## Attacks on Classic HLL

 We attack ([clarkduvall's](https://github.com/clarkduvall/hyperloglog)) popular implementation of classic HLL.